frozen nako lake, winters in spiti valley

 All layered up!

 Your shoes must be waterproof and preferably insulated with a good grip to walk over the ice.
-Trust me, the waterproof bit is important because fellow travellers came in water-resistant shoes and ended up soaking them wet and having to buy another pair from Kaza market.
+Trust me, the waterproof bit is important because fellow travellers came in water-resistant shoes and ended up soaking them wet and having to buy another pair from Kaza Market.

 My Reccommendations